 - Stronger systemic supports for optimal mental health promotion in Canada

 Guided by our vision and niche, the Hub:

-- Makes connections amongst MHP-IF funded projects and between projects and others with relevant expertise, experiences and networks.
+- Makes connections amongst funded projects and between projects and others with relevant expertise, experiences and networks.

 - Provides access to advice and guidance on intervention planning, research, evaluation, and knowledge exchange